davestephens/ansible-nas/docs/zfs/zfs_configuration.md

 ## Setting up automatic snapshots

 Snapshots create a "frozen" version of a filesystem, providing a safe copy of the contents.
-Correctly configured, they provide very good protection against accidential deletion and certain types of attacks such as ransomware.
-On copy-on-write (COW) filesystems such as ZFS, they are cheap to create.
+Correctly configured, they provide good protection against accidential deletion and certain types of attacks such as ransomware.
+On copy-on-write (COW) filesystems such as ZFS, they are cheap and fast to create.
 It is very rare that you _won't_ want snapshots.

 > Snapshots do not replace the need for backups.
 Nothing replaces the need for
 > backups except more backups.